UnrealMultiple/TShockPlugin/MonsterRegen/README.en.md

-# Monsterregen monster progress returns blood back
+# MonsterRegen monster progress back to blood.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Tu Teanu Xue
+- Author: Tudou feather science
-- Source: TSHOCK official Q group-816771079
+- Source: Tshock official q group -816771079
-- The monster can be set up per second by creating a chronograph,
+- By creating a timer for the monster to realize the setting of blood return per second,
-- Defeat the configuration specified boss to improve the class,
+- Defeat the configuration of the designated BOSS to improve the class,
-- Let's determine the amount of recovery and recovery of all monsters
+- To determine the recovery amount and recovery interval of all monsters.
-- Can define the upper and lower limit of [response quantity], [reply interval]
+- You can define the upper and lower limits of Recovery Amount and Recovery Interval.
-- If you do not need [Progress Model], you can control [minimum/multi -reply quantity]
+- If [Progress Mode] is not needed, [Minimum/Multiple Response Quantity] can be controlled.
-- Control the fixed blood value of the monster [percentage return blood]
+- Control the monster's [Percentage Blood Return] fixed blood return value.
-- [Forbidden Blood Return] Just fill in the monster ID (only valid for this plug -in)
+- [No Blood Return Table] Only need to fill in the monster ID (only valid for this plug-in)

 ## Update log